raph333/Consensus-residue-contact-calculator/README.md

 # Consensus residue contact calculator

+## Why analyse large numbers of protein structures?

+More than 100,000 protein structures have been solved experimentally and deposited in the public available protein data bank (PDB).
+The growing number of publicly available protein structures provides a wealth of information for structural biologists.
+However, analysing large numbers of structures is computationally challenging.
+While an impressive selection computational tools is freely available for analysis of single protein structures, applying these tools in large scale analysis of protein structures (referred to as systems structural biology) requires extensive experience in bioinformatics.
+The availability of easy-to-use structural biology tools would enable structural biologists to better use the ever-growing wealth of structural data in the protein data bank (PDB) - the result of millions of working hours of highly skilled scientists.
+With this in mind, the software at hand was created.

+An alternative to the usual representation of a protein as coordinates of atoms in three dimensional space is to represent proteins as networks of contacting residues (amino acids).
+Residue contact networks (RCNs) define residues as nodes and contacts between residues as edges in the network.
+In comparison to the 3D representation, RCNs are more suited to large scale computational analysis.
+The software at hand uses this advantage to compare RCNs across proteins of a given protein family.
+Thus, it allows to extract common features from any number of related protein structures (from just a few to several hundreds).

 ## What does this software do?

 The program calculates residue contact networks for a number of related protein structures from the protein data base (PDB) provided by the user.
 Furthermore, for every residue contact, the software determines which fraction of structures have an equivalent contact.
 In order to identify common residue contacts, the protein structures provided by the user have to be related (The software will finish either way but won't find any common residue contacts if unrelated protein structures are provided).
 In order to identify structurally equivalent residues, the user has to provide an alignment of the sequences of the protein structures.